Visit the NBus pages to find out about public transport services in Nelson

 Tel: 03 546 0910 Fax: 03 546 2064

-If your rubbish collection day falls on a statutory holiday (except for Good Friday and Christmas Day*), your rubbish will still be collected on that day.
+If your rubbish collection day falls on a statutory holiday (except for Good Friday, Christmas Day and New Year's Day*), your rubbish will still be collected on that day.
 All Nelmac Ltd blue household refuse bags and bags with coupons plus any other refuse bags, incur a normal refuse charge if they are dropped off at the Pascoe Street Transfer Station.

 Nelmac Ltd provides rubbish collection and disposal services to Nelson residents, funding this activity through the sale of rubbish bags.
 When the bags are dropped off directly at the Transfer Station, they bypass normal collection processes and the Council incurs a cost when disposing of them, hence the charges.
 NELMAC provides a drop off point for blue bags at 8 Vickerman Street.

-* If your rubbish collection falls on Good Friday or Christmas Day collection is generally made on the following day instead, but please ensure your rubbish/recycling is by the kerb by 8am.
+* If your rubbish collection falls on Good Friday, Christmas Day or New Year’s Day, your collection moves to the following day.
+For the remainder of these weeks, collections on all other days also move to the next day.
+Please ensure your rubbish/recycling is by the kerb by 8am.
 For more information please contact the Customer Service Centre on 03 546 0200.

 Generally the pickup days are: